-The Wairau River is Marlborough's largest river.
-It has a drainage area of 2600 square kilometres and is 170km long.
+The Wairau River is Marlborough's largest river and among the 20 longest rivers in New Zealand.
+It has a catchment area of 3430 square kilometres (LAWA) which represents almost a third of Marlborough's land area, and is 170km long.
 Maori aptly named it "many waters" owing to it being largely a braided river.
 Major tributaries include the Branch, the Waihopai and Rainbow rivers.
-The Wairau rises in the Spencer Mountains at an altitude of 2,202m and runs from the south to the north before turning to follow a part of the alpine fault line filled by glacial outwash.
+The Wairau rises in the Spencer Mountains at an altitude of 2,202m and runs from the south to the north before turning north east to follow a part of the alpine fault line filled by glacial outwash.
 This leads more or less straight to the sea.
 A series of glacial moraine deposits west of Wairau Valley used to contain sizeable lakes before European times and signs of them can still be seen along the main road to Rotoiti.
 Most of the rock in the Wairau catchment is either hard, medium grained sandstone 'greywacke', or fine black mudstone 'argillite.

-In its lower reaches as it nears the sea, the Wairau meanders to some extent, and Grovetown Lagoon is an oxbow lake formed by a former loop of the Wairau that was been cut off from the main channel during a flood.
+In its lower reaches as it nears the sea, the Wairau forms a single channel and meanders to some extent, and Grovetown Lagoon is an oxbow lake formed by a former loop of the Wairau that was been cut off from the main channel during a flood.